 The experiment consists of 99 rounds.
 At the beginning of the experiment the computer program will randomly split all participants into two different populations of 12 participants.
 In addition, at the beginning of the experiment the computer program will randomly divide the participants in each population into two groups of 6 participants [IS and US: At the beginning of each round (...)].
 The group you are part of will be referred to as your group and the group in your population which you are not part of will be called the other group.
-Note that you will remain in the same population in the whole experiment.
+Note that you will remain in the same population and group in the whole experiment [IS and US: Note that you will remain in the same population in the whole experiment.
 However, in each round participants in your electorate will be reallocated to groups.].
 You will not know which of the participants belongs in the other group and which to your group.
-You will have nothing to do with participants in the other population in the other group is always 6 and the number of participants in your group is also always 6 (12 in total).]
+You will have nothing to do with participants in the other population in this experiment.
+[Additionally in IS and US: No matter what round you are in, the number of participants in the other group is always 6 and the number of participants in your group is also always 6 (12 in total).]